The CIO Brief: Don’t Time. Trim.

 Maybe this is a new paradigm.

-Maybe these are dangerous words and these mega cap tech firms are grossly overspending on AI infrastructure?
+Maybe these are dangerous words and these firms are grossly overspending on AI infrastructure?
+Who knows.

 What we do know is most of the Mag 7 are far better businesses than the average S&P holding over the last 100 years.
 Plus, today’s valuations are being supported the constant bid from passive ETF flows (that could care less what valuations are).